coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

     * 9: SIGKILL  kill is ungraceful stop, leaves resources behind
     * 15: SIGTERM  graceful  - kill with no options is sigterm, cleans up used resources
   * `pkill (-f) httpd` kills all httpd processes, integrates grep functionality
+  * pgrep and pkill can be used to search and kill processes based on patterns and not a pid

+While attempting to shut down the Apache service with "systemctl stop httpd" you notice that there are httpd processes that are refusing to shut down.
+How might you send a SIGTERM signal to try and gently stop the processes to all httpd processes? https://linuxacademy.com/cp/courses/lesson/course/2170/lesson/2/module/214

   * `killall httpd`  (-s 9)
   * `watch` runs the same command every 2 sec  (-n 5 for 5 sec)
   * `screen` run a shell from which you can disconnect